 Driving directions and a witness sketch helped Florida investigators find the the man who murdered Joan Rogers and her two teenage daughters.

 On the morning of June 4, 1989, the bodies of three women were found floating in Tampa Bay, Florida.
 Each had yellow polypropylene rope tied around their necks.

-“The other end of that rope was tied to a concrete block,” Cindy Leedy, a retired detective with S. Petersburg PD, told “Family Massacre,” airing Fridays at 9/8c on Oxygen.
+“The other end of that rope was tied to a concrete block,” Cindy Leedy, a retired detective with S. Petersburg PD, told Oxygen's “Family Massacre."

 The victims’ hands, feet, and mouths were bound with duct tape.
 They were nude from the waist down.
 Autopsies indicated that the cause of death was asphyxiation, either from drowning or the ropes around their necks.
 The medical examiner determined they’d been in the water between 50 and 60 hours, and because of that there was no evidence to determine if the victims had been raped, investigators said.